SGiel/blogger-tech/README.md

 ## Usage
   This application's folder structure followed the Model-View-Controller paradigm.

   It used the express-handlebars package to use Handlebars.js for Views, used the MySQL2 and Sequelize packages to connect to a MySQL database for the Models and create an Express.js API for the Controllers.
-It also used the dotenv package to use environment variables, the bcrypt package to has passwords and the express-session and connect-session-sequelize packages to add authentication.
+It also used the dotenv package to use environment variables, the bcrypt package to hash the passwords and the express-session and connect-session-sequelize packages to add authentication.

 ## License